 * Non-architecture students can opt out of Global Studio and choose an online course, or with enough student interest, an elective course.
-The number of elective courses offered per term varies based on student demand and faculty availability.

 An interdisciplinary studio that applies the lessons of CORE 201 Global Foundations to the future of the region and proposes solutions to local and regional problems.
 It studies issues of globalization within the context of developments in the Eastern Mediterranean and the European Union.